tanav2202/A-Study-on-LSTM/README.md

 - EDA.ipynb: This file contains the Exploratory Data Analysis (EDA) of the chosen stock.
 It includes visualizations such as line plots, scatter plots, and box plots to understand the trends and patterns in the data.

 - predictor.ipynb: This file contains the LSTM model to generate predictions for the chosen stock.
 The model takes in the historical data and generates predictions for the future closing price of the stock.
 The file also includes a plot of the predicted values along with the actual values for visual comparison.

+# Conclusion

+This study provides a comprehensive understanding of LSTM and its applications.
+The stock predictor application serves as an example of how LSTM can be used for time series prediction.
+The study can be used as a starting point for further research and implementation of LSTM in various applications.